altafang/FV_with_petsc/README.md

 For example, this package can be used to numerically calculate the effective conductivity of a material with an arbitrary microstructure.
 PETSc is an open-source toolkit for scientific computation.

-The domain is only decomposed along the 'z' direction, which is the direction of applied constant-value boundary conditions.
-Lateral boundary conditions may be either zero-flux or periodic.

 The generalized Poisson equation solved here is:

 ```